 Inform the interviewee they have control over the interview.
-They can choose not to answer questions, take breaks, or end the interview if overwhelmed, or request that you not reveal potentially risky information.
+They can choose not to answer questions, take breaks, or end the interview if they feel overwhelmed.
+They may also request you not to reveal potentially risky information.

-g) Consider Your Questions
+q) Consider Your Questions